PaoloMazzon/Vulkan2D/README.md

  + Build options to make the renderer play with your setup
  + Small amount of required features and limits to make the renderer work on most machines
  + Render to textures and/or the screen
+ + Loads custom default shaders from file if available (can be disabled in BuildOptions.h)

 TODO
 ====

- + Custom shaders/pipelines
+ + Custom shaders/pipelines (can already load custom default shaders)
- + Load default configurations from file automatically

 Warning
 =======